 - Respond to e-mail notifications sent by Alt Exams confirming the date, time and duration of a test/exam.

 - Provide test/exam materials and instructions to Alt Exams a minimum of 3 business days prior to the write date.
-Their preferred delivery method is via email to firstname.lastname@example.org; however, tests and exams can be hand-delivered to the Registrar's Office (W223 Bennett Centre for Student Services).
+Their preferred delivery method is via email to email@example.com.

-- Alt Exams asks that faculty do not send tests/exams by internal mail or put them in the Registrar's Office drop box in the Bennett Centre for Student Services.
+- Alt Exams asks that faculty do not send tests/exams by internal mail.

 Determining what is an essential requirement of a course or program of study and what is not is critical in distinguishing requirements that cannot be accommodated from what can and should be altered, this includes course requirements and standards.
 The essential requirements of a course or program refers to the knowledge and skills that must be acquired or demonstrated in order for a student to successfully meet the learning outcomes of that course or program.
 (IDIA, 2012).